simonghrt/city-viz-test/back/README.md

 ### API Examples

+Normally it would be better to make a GET request as we don't create any new data but I didn't found any documentation about how to use multiple parameters in a GET request with the api-gateway serverless component.

 With this request example, we get the center of any city in France giving a latitude or longitude of this city

 ```